xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    ![Screenshot of the hello world app running in a browser at localhost:3000 with a Connect to XMTP button located at the top and center of the screen](img/connect-to-xmtp-running.png)

 6. Click **Connect to XMTP** to use your desired wallet app to create an XMTP identity (if you don't already have one) and enable your XMTP identity.

    For example, here is the MetaMask Signature request screen for signing to enable an XMTP identity.

    ![MetaMask browser extension Signature request window showing an "XMTP: Enable Identity" message](img/connect-to-xmtp-prompt.png)

 7. Your "hello world" app now shows your blockchain account connected to the XMTP network:

    ![Screenshot of the hello world app running in a browser at localhost:3000 showing a connected Ethereum account address](img/connected-address.png)

+8. Before you start the next section, stop the app running in your CLI.
+To do this, press **Ctrl+C**.

 ## Step 4.
 Build the **Send gm** button, display messages, and stream new messages